Confidence regions for entries of a large precision matrix: Real data analysis

-We construct the partial correlation networks based on the significant blocks from the above multiple testing procedure.
-The estimated networks are shown in Figures \ref{fg:2005} and \ref{fg:2008}, corresponding to 2005 and 2008, respectively.
-The left panels in Figures \ref{fg:2005} and \ref{fg:2008} give the partial correlation networks of the sectors, where the nodes represent the 10 sectors, and two nodes (sectors) $h_1$ and $h_2$ are connected if and only if the precision matrix $\bOmega$ on their crossing block $I_{h_1} \times I_{h_2}$ is significant non-zero.
-The right panels are the partial correlation networks of the 54 sub industries, labeled by numbers from 1 to 54.
-The corresponding names of each sub industries can be found in Tables \ref{tb:stock1} and \ref{tb:stock2}.
+We constructed the partial correlation networks based on the significant blocks from the above multiple testing procedure.
+The estimated partial correlation networks of the 54 sub industries, labeled by numbers from 1 to 54, are shown in the right panels of Figures \ref{fg:2005} and \ref{fg:2008}, corresponding to 2005 and 2008, respectively.
+The name of each sub industry and the stocks included can be found in Tables \ref{tb:stock1} and \ref{tb:stock2}.
 The shaded areas with different colors represent the 10 major sectors, respectively.
-This network provides more detailed connectivity information within and between sectors.
+The left panels in Figures \ref{fg:2005} and \ref{fg:2008} give the partial correlation networks of the sectors, where the nodes represent the 10 sectors, and two nodes (sectors) $\tilde h_1$ and $\tilde h_2$ are connected if and only if there exists a connection between one of sub industries belonging to sector $\tilde h_1$ and one of sub industries belonging to sector $\tilde h_2$ in the right panel.